eldimious/express-async-handler/README.md

   </a>
 </p>

-> Simple middle to handle exceptions and catch error within express routes in asynchronous and pass them to your express error handlers.
+> Simple Express.js middleware to handle exceptions and catch error within express routes in asynchronous and pass them to your express error handlers.

 ## Install